tensorflow/tensorflow/tensorflow/docs_src/performance/xla/operation_semantics.md

 It has two phases:

 1.  the scatter phase.
-On each core, the operand is split into `split_count` number of blocks along the `split_dimensions`, and the blocks are scatterd to all cores, e.g., the ith block is send to the ith core.
+On each core, the operand is split into `split_count` number of blocks along the `split_dimensions`, and the blocks are scattered to all cores, e.g., the ith block is send to the ith core.
 2.  the gather phase.
 Each core concatenates the received blocks along the `concat_dimension`.